Temecula Valley AVA: Climate

-Grape Varieties

-Since 1966, wine grapes have been grown in the area.
-In addition to growing Chardonnay, Merlot, and Sauvignon Blanc, recently, wineries have begun growing Viognier, Syrah, and Pinot Gris.
-The Temecula Valley's warmer climate is particularly well-suited to Rhône varieties, as well as Cabernet Sauvignon, and Zinfandel.
-The region is less well-suited to growing cooler-climate varieties like Pinot noir.

 Tourism

 The popularity of the Temecula Valley Wine Country and Pechanga Resort & Casino have been the driving forces in a fourfold increase in visitor spending in the valley from $131 million in 2000 to an estimated $538 million in 2006, according to a report released by the Temecula Valley Convention & Visitors Bureau.
 According to Visit Temecula Valley's 2018 economic impact report, in 2018 there was a 26% increase in tourism spending, reaching $1.1 billion spent, up from nearly $900 million spent in 2017.

-The Temecula Valley is a huge tourist destination on weekends.
-There are over 40 wineries that offer public wine tasting.
-Many of the wineries are on vast areas and many offer modern tasting rooms designed to service scores of people at once.
-Many are also wedding destination sites, host live music performances in the summer, and offer lodging services such as bed and breakfast and resort accommodations, as well as vineyard tours, sunset barbecues, and hot air balloon rides.
+The Temecula Valley is a major tourist destination on weekends.
+There are over 40 wineries offering public wine tasting.
+Many of the wineries have tasting rooms designed to service scores of people at once.
+Many are also wedding destination venues, host live music performances in the summer, and offer lodging such as bed and breakfast and resort accommodations, as well as vineyard tours, sunset barbecues and hot air balloon rides.
 Major annual events include the Temecula Valley Balloon & Wine Festival and the Harvest Wine Celebration.

 Temecula Agricultural Conservancy

-Concurrently, the Temecula Agricultural Conservancy (TAC), a 501(c)(3) non-profit public benefit corporation, was formed with the primary mission of preserving vineyards, and open space suitable for vineyards.
+Concurrently, the Temecula Agricultural Conservancy (TAC), a 501(c)(3) non-profit public benefit corporation, was formed with the primary mission of preserving vineyards and open space suitable for vineyards.
 TAC will work with the county supervisors to implement the new zoning ordinance by holding open space, vineyards and/or conservation easements, ensuring that the land remains in vineyards in perpetuity.

 TAC also works with vineyard owners who wish to voluntarily protect their vineyards with conservation easements in an effort to ensure that the vineyards remain.
 Conservation easements are used to preserve farmland and open space throughout the United States.
 An agricultural conservation easement recorded on vineyard land limits the future use of that land to vineyards in perpetuity, but the vineyard owner continues to own and farm the land.
 By donating a conservation easement to TAC, a vineyard owner can receive a charitable tax deduction.
 Grants provided by the California Farmland Conservancy Program are available to organizations like TAC.
 These grants can be used to purchase conservation easements from vineyard owners.